nismod/household_microsynth/README.md

   "5": "Multi-person household"
 },
 ```
-And thus we know that e.g. the value 5 corresponds to a multi-person household.
+And thus we know that e.g. the value 5 in the LC4408_C_AHTHUK11 column indicates a multi-person household.

 ## Example